 Some companies may include furnished accommodation in an expat contract for employees who are working in China.

-Individuals who do not have this benefit are advised to use a local real-estate agent who specialises in expat rentals.
+Individuals who do not have this benefit are advised to use a local real estate agent who specialises in expat rentals.
 Fees can be up to one month’s rent.
-However, estate agents are an expat's best bet at successfully navigating the language and cultural barriers that may hamper their apartment search in Shenzhen.
+If you don’t speak Mandarin, estate agents are your best bet at successfully navigating the language and cultural barriers that may hamper your apartment search in Shenzhen.

-Online property portals also make for a useful starting point.
+Online property portals are also a fantastic starting point, allowing you to begin the search before you even arrive in Shenzhen.
 Online advertisements looking for roommates in Shenzhen are another common way for expats to find a home and establish connections in the city.

 Renting accommodation in Shenzhen